421st Air Refueling Squadron: Cold War

-The 421st Air Refueling Squadron's origins were in an advanced detachment of tankers assigned to the 98th Bombardment Wing, which moved to Yokota Air Base, Japan from Spokane AFB, Washington.
-Shortly after arrival at Yokota, the Detachment was replaced by the 421st Air Refueling Squadron, which assumed its mission, equipment, and personnel.
-The mission of the squadron was to provide dedicated air refueling for in-flight refueling capable Far East Air Force (later Pacific Air Forces) bombers, fighters, and fighter bombers.
+The 421st Air Refueling Squadron's origins were in an advanced detachment of tankers assigned to the 98th Bombardment Wing, which moved to Yokota Air Base, Japan from Spokane Air Force Base, Washington.
+Shortly after arrival at Yokota, the detachment was replaced by the 421st Air Refueling Squadron, which assumed its mission, equipment, and personnel.
+The mission of the squadron was to provide dedicated air refueling for in-flight refueling capable Far East Air Forces (later Pacific Air Forces) bombers, fighters, and fighter bombers.
 The squadron was initially equipped with transferred Strategic Air Command (SAC) KB-29M Stratofortress bombers that were converted to tankers using a British-developed hose refueling system.

 In 1958, the squadron upgraded to Boeing B-50 Superfortress tankers, which provided greater speed to refuel jet aircraft.
 KB-50s were modified about 1959 to KB-50J configuration which added a J-47 turbojet engine underneath each wing in place of the auxiliary fuel tanks to increase the speed of the aircraft.

 Some aircraft and crews deployed to Don Muang Royal Thai Air Force Base, Thailand in 1961 to support USAF advisory tactical jet aircraft.
 Some of these aircraft ran low on fuel while still over South Vietnam.
 Some of the refuelings were carried out at such low altitudes that they came under hostile ground fire.

 By 1964, the unit possessed almost all of the KB-50s remaining in the Air Force inventory, but its aircraft began to show signs of corrosion and structural fatigue.
 They were taken out of service in 1965, but it was considered too risky to fly them across the Pacific to storage at the Military Aircraft Storage and Disposition Center at Davis–Monthan AFB, Arizona.
 The squadron's aircraft were scrapped on their hardstands at Yokota.
 The squadron inactivated and its mission was assumed by SAC Boeing KC-97 Stratofreighters and Boeing KC-135 Stratotankers.